 However, if you want to add more features and functionality to your website, you can do so via the add-ons.
 To give you an idea of how this plugin can be enhanced, here are some of the most useful add-ons available.

 Use this paid add-on to allow people to sign up for your events, directly on your website.
 When enabled, you can see who has signed up for your events, including the overall numbers as well as confirmed and canceled registrations.

 Add this paid extension to your website to be able to display an events calendar on your WordPress website.
 Instead of just displaying the list of events with the free version of the plugin, you can use this add-on to display an interactive calendar that makes it easier for your visitors to visualize the upcoming events you are listing.
-The handy widget makes it easy to display the calendar in the sidebar of your site.
+The handy widget makes it easy to display the calendar in your site’s sidebar.

 Google Maps Add-on

 This paid add-on gives you the ability to display all your upcoming events on a Google Map.
 Now your visitors can find events by location, rather than simply looking at a list or calendar view.
 They can also use the map to search the events by area or distance.

 Other notable add-ons include: